Nicolette Garcia-Pawlowski, PhD

 “I started dancing in 1999.
 I always love the variety of people I meet through dancing.
 I love to dance because it gives me freedom.
 I love to teach because I get to see people enjoy higher levels of confidence on and off the dance floor.”

-Addie is a long-time Los Sabrosos student and started working as the studio administrator a few months ago.
-She loves dancing Salsa (especially Rueda de Casino) and Kizomba, but her one true love is Brazilian Zouk which is slowly growing in Pittsburgh, largely thanks to Los Sabrosos’ 1st & 3rd Sunday Zouk Nights and Zouk Weekenders!
-Aside from dancing, Addie loves her 2 pupchildren (Akboob & Aria), hiking, traveling, and Arabic.
+Addie is a long-time Los Sabrosos student and started working as the Studio Administrator in July 2021!
+She loves dancing Salsa (especially Rueda de Casino) and Kizomba, but her one true love is Brazilian Zouk which is slowly growing in Pittsburgh, largely thanks to Los Sabrosos’ 1st & 3rd Sunday Zouk Nights and Zouk Weekenders.
+Addie officially started teaching as the studio’s Zouk Instructor in March 2022!
+Aside from dancing, Addie loves her pupchild (Arya), hiking, traveling, and Arabic.
 She worked as a college Arabic instructor for 8 years (5 of those in Oregon) before deciding to move home and reassess her life and future, and to be near family and friends (and their growing kiddos!).
 She would like to do something related to ecology/sustainability and really wants to be friends with an octopus one day.

 Stanton Kochanek, PhD